The Pitfalls Of An Abrasive Personality: Causes And Consequences

 An abrasive man furious towards a woman

-People who are abrasive can have negative effects on people around them.
+Abrasive people can have negative effects on people around them.
 No one has anything good to say about abrasive personalities.

 Yes, they might have some positive traits, but their negatives overshadow all of that.
 Here are the effects this personality has on others:

-1. Negative impact on personal relationships and communication
+1. Negative Impact on Personal Relationships and Communication

 Abrassiveness can ruin relationships, and communication and leave an individual in emotional distress.